Sovendus-GmbH/sovendus-launchpad/README.md

 Updates all repositories (clone missing ones, pull latest changes for existing ones)

+### Navigate Folders

+Browse through the folder structure and open selected directories in Visual Studio Code.
+This is helpful for quick navigation through your repository structure.

 ## Configuration

 Repositories are defined in `sov_launchpad.config.ts`.
 Each repository entry needs: